forresti/NLP-applications/README.md

 * See figure 2 from the [CMU entrant](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexaprize/assets/pdf/2018/Tartan.pdf) to the Alexa Challenge 2018.
 It includes Intent, Topic, Sentiment, Named Entity Recognition, Neural Generation -- all things I believe today's DNN-enabled NLP can do.

 ## Phobias
 * Could we use NLP to detect references to common phobias (e.g. spiders) or personalized phobias?
-Then, we could remove these from search results, or make it "click to look," or something like that.
+Then, we could remove these from search results, or make it "click to look," or something like that?
+Intuitively, it seems like Topic Modeling could help us with this.

 ## Predict next letter, word, or sentence that the user will type (e.g. in google search or in an email)
 * Language models do this